 The OAS Peer Coaches (PCs) are assigned prior to Connect where students will be introduced and meet their PC.
 If students are unable to attend Connect, OAS will arrange for an individual appointment for students to meet their assigned PC.

-The relationship between a peer coach and student is highly dependent on the student’s preferences.
+The relationship between a Peer Coach and student is highly dependent on the student’s preferences.
 The program is designed to provide a PC for the student’s first year.
-When strong bonds are made, and the Peer coach is utilized, the relationship can last as long as both PC and student chooses.
+When strong bonds are made, and the Peer Leader is utilized, the relationship can last as long as both PC and student chooses.

 Absolutely!
 OAS programs and services are available to all UF students.
 In fact, we highly recommend and strongly encourage students to take advantage of all services to enhance their academic success.

 UF Preview is mandatory for all incoming University of Florida students.
 Connect is not a substitute for Preview, but is meant to complement or enhance this UF orientation program.
-The OAS Connect is mandatory for all Promise students.
+The OAS Connect is mandatory for all incoming UF Promise scholars.

 Promise students may attend other, pre-approved academic workshops presented by different UF departments.
 Students must provide reasonable documentation of workshop attendance and deliver it to OAS to receive full credit.
 Please visit the workshops page to browse through a list of approved UF departments which host workshops that may be substituted for credit.